Incident DetailsCause of Death:

 The 28-year-old suspect was eventually apprehended in Detroit eight months later.
 He was convicted of second-degree murder and sentenced to life in prison where he died in 2014 while incarcerated.

-At the time of the incident, he had escaped over a month earlier from Central State Hospital where he had been admitted under a program for habitual drug addicts to avoid prosecution on a burglary charge.
+At the time of the incident, he had escaped over a month earlier from Central State Hospital in Indianapolis where he had been admitted under a program for habitual drug addicts to avoid prosecution on a burglary charge.